Patches for Quarter-Life Crisis Support: You're Not Behind, You're Right on Time

 Is it normal to feel this lost in my late 20s?

-They won't—because the crisis isn't a problem to "solve."
+It won'tâbecause the crisis isn't a problem to "solve."
 It's a transition to navigate.
-Flow On gives you the emotional bandwidth to navigate it more calmly, but you still need to do the work: self-reflection, conversations, experiments, maybe therapy.
-Think of it as support, not a solution.
+A patch is simply a small grounding ritual you can choose; the deeper work of self-reflection, conversations, experiments, and maybe therapy is still yours to do.
+Think of it as one small comfort, not a solution.

-Is it okay to use patches long-term?
+Is it okay to keep up a patch ritual long-term?

 The Bottom Line: You're Not Behind, You're Just on a Different Timeline